Taiwan says China deployed 71 warplanes in weekend war drills

 One of the pressure tactics China has increasingly used is probing Taiwan's ADIZ with its warplanes.

-China did not specify the number of aircraft mobilised for Sunday's exercises, nor the exact location of these manoeuvres.
+According to an AFP database, there have been more than 1,700 such incursions so far this year, compared with 969 in 2021.
+Taiwan’s defence ministry said it recorded around 380 incursions in 2020.
+China did not specify the number of aircraft mobilised for Sunday's exercises, nor the exact location of the manoeuvres.

-Taiwan's daily tally showed most of the incursions crossed the "median line" which runs down the Taiwan Strait that separates the two sides, while a smaller number went through Taiwan's southwestern ADIZ.
+Taiwan's daily tally showed most of the incursions crossed the "median line" which runs down the Taiwan Strait separating the two sides, while a smaller number went through Taiwan's southwestern ADIZ.

 Record bomber incursion